 Local Residents GRP refers to the economic output of the residents of the area regardless of where they work.
 It is best thought of as the income received by people in the City.
 If the Residents GRP is high relative to the Local Industry GRP, this indicates that residents are contributing their economic productivity to other areas (most likely commuting out).

-To understand the relative size of these measures and reasons behind the differences, GRP data should be viewed in conjunction with Employment Capacity and Self-Containment datasets.
-To understand the main contributors to GRP, this dataset should be viewed in conjunction with Industry Value-Added.
+To understand the relative size of these measures and reasons behind the differences, GRP data should be viewed in conjunction with Jobs to workers ratio and Employment self-containment datasets.
+To understand the main contributors to GRP, this dataset should be viewed in conjunction with industry Value added.

 National Economics (NIEIR) - Modelled series